Tip - apply updates for computer chip problems

 This is the eleventh in a series of 12 tips to help you improve your online safety.
-We're just seeing details emerge of the Meltdown and Spectre vulnerabilities in most CPUs powering mainstream computers and phones.
-CERT's official recommendation is that the only way to guard against this particular problem is to replace your CPU with one that isn't affected but that's probably not an avenue most of us will take, so watch out for patches and updates.
+As details start to emerge of the Meltdown and Spectre vulnerabilities in most CPUs powering mainstream computers and phones.
+CERT’s official recommendation is that the only way to guard against this particular problem is to replace your CPU with one that isn’t affected but that’s probably not an avenue most of us will take, so watch out for patches and updates.

 If you hold $24 million in Intel stock, are on the board, and are aware of the flaw, consider whether now is a great time to sell For the rest of us,